-The young Turkish brand, which is currently based in Switzerland, has recently presented its new Peter Tanisman Carrousel Fantasia Porpora ladies watch that combines hundreds of precious stones with an 18-carat white gold case and… a cheap quartz movement.
+The young Turkish brand, which is currently based in Switzerland, has recently presented its new Peter Tanisman Carrousel Fantasia Porpora ladies watch that, while not as flashy as the 2010 Cartier Tourbillon and Crocodile Calibre 9458 MC, still offers a very interesting exterior.
+Its only problem?
+It combines hundreds of precious stones with an expensive 18-carat white gold case, and… a cheap quartz movement.
 Ah, okay.

 Officially entering the high jewelry and watchmaking business only some three or four years ago, the Swiss brand Peter Tanisman uses the same tactics as more established brands that exist for dozens (or even hundreds) of years.

 The brands in question simply take a (presumably) well-selling model and keep reintroducing it with new and new combinations of colors and materials.
 The tactics works, since you get an endless stream of “new” models without actually spending money on designing and advertising new models and/or retooling your assembly lines.

 Peter Tanisman tries to do the same.

 At least, I came to this conclusion looking at this new Peter Tanisman Carrousel Fantasia Porpora ladies quartz watch.

 Like the previous iterations of the model, the new Fantasia Porpora is presented in a strangely H-shaped 18-carat white gold case.
 Being 41 millimeters in length and 30 millimeters in width, the movement almost completely covers a wrist of a well-proportionate lady.
 However, measuring only 8 millimeters in height, the watch doesn’t really look massive, which is good.